christosZac/6loWPAN-gateway/README.md

 ###NodeRED

+Node-RED documentation [page](http://nodered.org/docs/) contains an Installation guide for various devices.
+Depending on your chosen host device, follow the instructions found [here](http://nodered.org/docs/getting-started/installation).
+When ready you should be able to [run](http://nodered.org/docs/getting-started/running) node_RED.

 ##Making requests
 Notice that in order to accept requests from a remote host (outside the local network) you need to forward the specific listening port of the application.
 Also most of the times setting a static IP address for your gateway-device is convenient.
 *Port forwarding is device, platform and network specific and not a topic of this README.*